hashicorp/nomad/website/source/docs/internals/scheduling/preemption.html.md

 Nomad uses the [job priority](/docs/job-specification/job.html#priority) field to determine what running allocations can be preempted.
-In order to prevent a cascade of preemptions due to jobs close in priority being preempted, only allocations from jobs with a priority delta of more than 10 from the job needing placement are chosen.
+In order to prevent a cascade of preemptions due to jobs close in priority being preempted, only allocations from jobs with a priority delta of more than 10 from the job needing placement are eligible for preemption.

 For example, consider a node with the following distribution of allocations: